Tim123467/entry-point/README.md

+# Daily Challenges GUI
+A graphical user interface that generates wikitext for updating daily challenges pages on the Entry Point Wiki.
+It is DailyChallengesGUI.java

 # Black Dawn date checker (no downloads required version)
 This version requires you to have a Google account (if you have a YouTube channel then you have a Google account).
 Your Google account can stay private, you do not need to share it.